dgwozdz/HN_SO_analysis/README.md

-I suggest starting the analysis with variables such as a number of questions (SO) / posts (HN) for a given programming language and points (also later referred as scores) gathered by those questions (SO) / topics (HN).
+I suggest starting the analysis with variables such as a number of questions (SO) / posts (HN) for a given programming language and points gathered by those questions (SO) / topics (HN).
 Those two are probably the most universal ones.
 Of course, you could come up with much more variables, for example:

 1)  number of times questions from a certain time span (e.g. from a given day) were tagged as a favourite,